|Nutritional Guidelines (per serving)|

 - 3/4 cup cooked crabmeat (or cooked diced ham)

 - 1 tablespoon cornstarch dissolved in 2 tablespoons water

-- 2 green onions (spring onions), finely chopped for garnish, optional
+- Optional: 2 green onions (spring onions, finely chopped)

 Bring the broth or stock to a boil in a saucepan over medium heat.
 Stir in the creamed corn and bring back to a boil (about 3 minutes).